nimh-dsst/osm/README.md

 # How to run tests of the application
 Run `tox`

 # How to run the unit tests
 - Navigate to the project's root directory and run `python -m pytest`

+# How to build the Docker image and run the container
+- Navigate to the project's root directory in your terminal
+- Run `docker build -t osm-image .` to build the image
+- When the build is complete, run `docker run -it osm-image bash` to run the Docker container